 Three Recline Positions

-The Head Wise has three recline positions, position 1 must be used for rear facing, positions 2 and 3 are for forward facing, however children over 40 lbs must use position 3.
+The Head Wise has three recline positions, position 1 must be used for rear facing, positions 2 and 3 are for forward facing, however children over 40 pounds must use position 3.

 Important Information: Where to Find